Political positions of the Republican Party (United States): Drug legalization

-Republicans have historically supported the War on Drugs and oppose the legalization of drugs.
+Republicans have historically supported the war on drugs and oppose the legalization of drugs.
 In recent years, the opposition to the legalization of marijuana is not as strong as it used to be, with some Republicans members of Congress advocating for decriminalization or legalization of marijuana, as well as criminal justice reform in the context of drug crimes.

 Immigration

 Republicans are divided on how to confront illegal immigration between a platform that allows for migrant workers and easing citizenship guidelines, and border enforcement-first approach.
 In general, pro-growth advocates within the Republican Party and it support more immigration, and traditional or populist conservatives oppose it.
 In 2006, the White House supported and Republican-led Senate passed comprehensive immigration reform that would eventually allow millions of illegal immigrants to become citizens, but the House, also led by Republicans, took an enforcement-first approach, and the bill failed to pass the conference committee.

 Lately, after the defeat in the 2012 presidential elections, and considering the low percent of Latino Americans that voted for Republicans, several Republicans are advocating a friendlier approach to immigrants.
 Former U.S. Secretary of Commerce Carlos Gutierrez is promoting the creation of a SuperPAC for immigration reform.

 Proposals calling for systematic reform of the U.S. immigration system such that residents that have come into the U.S. illegally have a pathway to legal citizenship have attracted broad Republican support in some polls.
 For example, the Public Religion Research Institute found in late 2013 that 60% of Republicans supported the pathway concept, compared to 63% of Americans as a whole.

+The 2024 party platform called for the mass deportation of all illegal immigrants in the United States, the construction of a border wall along the Mexico–United States border, stricter vetting, and a merit-based immigration system while opposing sanctuary cities and family-sponsored immigration.